30 point checklist for Powerful Landing pages

 Remember that landing pages are used for a specific marketing campaign.
 Therefore, it is important to stick to a single conversion goal.

-The image above has some examples of call to action used on landing pages.
+The example above shows call to action buttons used on landing pages.

-Providing more than one action can confuse visitors and lead to no conversions.
+Providing more than one action can confuse visitors and may harm your conversions, as it gives a rather spammy look.
 As per Wishpond, companies giving multiple offers received 266% fewer leads compared to companies with single offer pages.

 9. Effective call-to-action button